- More is less …

-For example: Word as a tool is written to satisfy a wide group of users.
-Provide all sort of functionality’s.
-But let by honest, only a small number of functionality are used by individual user.
-Microsoft realize this a few years ago, when they redesign user interface by grouping functionalities into ribbons.
+For example Word as a tool is written to satisfy a wide group of users.
+Provide all sorts of functionalities.
+But let by honest, only a small number of functions are used by individual users.
+Microsoft realizes this a few years ago when they redesign the user interface by grouping functionalities into ribbons.
 But moues of users will tell that they found the new interface more confusing than before.
-More can be sometimes less when it comes to be productive.
+More can be sometimes less when it comes to being productive.

 Less is more …

-Most of engineers are not graphic designers.
-If you want to write documentation, manual, or report you can skip graphical nice fichers.
-For most of people some basic formatting, ok maybe some font formatting would be helpful.
-And of course if you can do it in vim …. ;)
+Most engineers are not graphic designers.
+If you want to write documentation, manual, or report you can skip graphical nice fishers.
+For most people some basic formatting, ok maybe some font formatting would be helpful.
+And of course, if you can do it in vim …. ;)